krobot-framework/krobot-docs/guide/advanced-commands.md

 });
 ```

-With this code, everytime " !test " or " !hello " is called, "A command is executed !" should be printed on the console.
+With this code, everytime `!test` or `!hello` is called, "A command is executed !" should be printed on the console.

 ## Sub commands

 You can create sub commands, and even sub sub commands.
 What is a sub command ?
-By example, you have a command " !test ", and you want to create a sub command " debug ", the sub command will be triggered when a user will type " !test debug ".
+By example, you have a command `!test`, and you want to create a sub command `debug`, the sub command will be triggered when a user will type `!test debug`.

 Let's write an example :